A Reduction-Based Framework for Conservative Bandits and Reinforcement Learning: Details about Bandits and RL

 \subsection{Our Contributions}

 In this paper, we address these limitations and make significant progress in studying the general problem of online sequential decision-making with conservative constraint.
-We propose a \emph{unified framework} that is applicable to several online sequential decision-making problems.
+We propose a \emph{unified framework} that is generally applicable to online sequential decision-making problems.
 The common theme underlying our framework is to calculate the necessary and sufficient budget required to enable non-conservative exploration.
 Such a budget is obtained by running the baseline policy (cf. Section~\ref{sec:framework}).
+With the new framework, we obtain a novel upper bound on tabular MDPs, which improves the previous result.
+And we prove a new upper bound on low-rank MDPs.
+Also, we derive the first lower bounds for linear bandits, tabular and low-rank MDPs, which shows that our upper bound is tight.

 \textbf{Lower Bounds.} For any specific problem (e.g., multi-armed bandits, linear bandits), our framework \emph{immediately} turns a minimax lower bound of the non-conservative setting to a non-trivial lower bound for the conservative case (cf. Section~\ref{sec:lb}).
 We list some examples to showcase the power of our framework for lower bounds.
 Full results are given in Table~\ref{tab:regret.bounds}. \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=0.1in] \item We derive a novel lower bound for \emph{multi-armed bandits} that works on a wider range of parameters than the one derived in \citep{wu2016conservative}.
 In particular, our lower bound shows a more refined dependence on the value of the baseline policy. \item We derive the \emph{first} regret lower bound for conservative exploration in \emph{linear bandits}, \emph{tabular MDPs} and \emph{low-rank MDPs}.
 These results allow to establish or disprove the optimality of the algorithms currently available in the literature. \end{itemize}